 Bargkoppelweg industrial and commercial area

-The Bargkoppelweg industrial and business area is located in the north-eastern part of Hamburg, in the district of Rahlstedt.
-Thanks to its ideal location, the area has developed into an important business location and is home to numerous companies from various sectors.
-Thanks to the excellent connections to the A1 and A25 motorways and the proximity to the Port of Hamburg, companies benefit from outstanding accessibility and optimal logistics options.
+The Bargkoppelweg industrial and commercial area is located in the north-eastern part of Hamburg in the district of Rahlstedt.
+Thanks to its ideal location, the area has evolved into an important business location and is home to numerous companies from various sectors.
+With direct links to the A1 and A25 motorways and proximity to the Port of Hamburg, the location provides excellent connectivity as well as favourable logistics opportunities for all companies.

 Here you can view an interactive map of selected industry locations in Hamburg.